 The objective of the registry is to include all patients in Sweden with this rare and serious, but in many cases treatable, disease.
 We have chosen to include all patients in Sweden with the correct diagnosis who were alive on 1 January 2000 or later.

-As of the end of 2011, there were 721 patients included, with about 100 new cases per year over the past three years.
+As of the end of 2019, there were about 1 600 patients included, with about 100 new cases per year.

 We are aiming for virtually full coverage, which is facilitated by the fact that only eight centres in the country investigate and treat these patients.